 A pot size of 2 to 4-inches is appropriate for most prayer plants.
 If the prayer plant outgrows a smaller pot, you should increase the size of the pot by no more than 1 or 2 inches.

 Using a pot size too big may result in the prayer plant using all the moisture and nutrients from the soil and actually cause the plant to die faster.
-On the other hand, using a pot that is smaller than 2 inches or so will cause the prayer plant to die from a from starvation and a lack of nutrients.
+On the other hand, using a pot that is smaller than 2 inches or so will cause the prayer plant to die from starvation and a lack of nutrients.